affinda/affinda-python/docs/models.md

 def __init__(**kwargs)
 ```

-:keyword section:
-:paramtype section: str
+**Arguments**:

+- `section`:
-:keyword position: If this skill is extracted from a "workExperience" section, the "position"
+- `position`: If this skill is extracted from a "workExperience" section, the "position"
 is the index of the work experience where this skill is found, with 0 being the first work
 experience, 1 being the second work experience, and so on.
-:paramtype position: int
-:keyword work_experience_id: If this skill is extracted from a "workExperience" section, the
+- `work_experience_id`: If this skill is extracted from a "workExperience" section, the
 "workExperienceId" is the id of the work experience where this skill is found.
-:paramtype work_experience_id: int

 <a id="models._models.ResumeDataWorkExperienceItem"></a>